JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 ## Summary

-This article introduced Julia, getting setup with running and editing, and pointed toward a number of general purpose features and packages useful to actuaries.
+This article introduced Julia, getting setup with running and editing, and pointed toward a number of general-purpose features and packages useful to actuaries.
 The next article in the series will focus on the range of actuarial-specific packages available.

 [^1]: https://ocw.mit.edu/courses/mathematics/18-335j-introduction-to-numerical-methods-spring-2019/week-1/Julia-intro.pdf
 [^2]: As of July 2021.